 The History of AMDA

-Celebrating nearly 50 years as one of America’s premier conservatories for the performing arts, AMDA is recognized throughout the industry for its rich history and tradition of launching some of the most successful careers in theatre, film and television.
+Celebrating more than 50 years as one of America’s premier conservatories for the performing arts, AMDA is recognized throughout the industry for its rich history and tradition of launching some of the most successful careers in theatre, film and television.

-Founded in 1964 by Philip H. Burton – the actor and instructor best known for helping launch the career of his adopted son, Richard Burton – AMDA was born with a simple but powerful idea: to create a school run by professional performers, for performers.
-Emerging from the vibrant arts scene of 1960s Manhattan, the school quickly established itself as an integral part of the New York performing arts community and garnered early support from members of the Broadway theatre elite, such as Sammy Davis Jr., Dina Merrill and Carol Channing.
+AMDA began its journey in 1964 as a musical theatre school emerging from the vibrant Manhattan arts scene.
+AMDA was born with a simple but powerful idea: to create a school run by professional performers, for performers.
+The institution quickly established itself as an integral part of the New York performing arts community, garnering early support from Broadway’s theatre elite including Sammy Davis Jr., Dina Merrill, Carol Channing, Richard Burton and renowned actress Elizabeth Taylor.

-AMDA’s founder Philip Burton with Elizabeth Taylor and Richard Burton
+AMDA’s first director Philip Burton with Elizabeth Taylor and Richard Burton

 Photo by: Friedman-Abeles